-The Securities Services Act also regulates "market abuse" which comprises, in principle, insider trading, the publication of inside information, engaging in prohibited trading practice and misleading or deceptive statements, forecasts or promises.
+The Financial Markets Act also regulates "market abuse" which comprises, in principle, insider trading, the publication of inside information, engaging in prohibited trading practice and misleading or deceptive statements, forecasts or promises.

-The Securities Services Act provides that a person who is found guilty of market abuse in a criminal court is liable to a fine not exceeding ZAR50 million, or to imprisonment not exceeding ten years, or both.
+The Financial Markets Act provides that a person who is found guilty of market abuse in a criminal court is liable to a fine not exceeding ZAR50 million, or to imprisonment not exceeding ten years, or both.

-Cases of market abuse are generally referred to the Enforcement Committee, established under the Securities Services Act, which has the power to impose unlimited penalties.
+Cases of market abuse are generally referred to the Enforcement Committee, established under the Financial Markets Act, which has the power to impose unlimited penalties.

 A listed company can be de-listed from the JSE at the request of the listed company, subject to compliance with the applicable provisions of the Equity Listings Requirements.